 - a.
-Assistant Secretaries. - (1) Ensure that program-specific worker protection goals and objectives are developed and resources are provided. - (2) Ensure that worker protection policies and requirements are effectively implemented. - (3) Develop or participate in recognition programs that encourage the improvement of worker protection programs.

-- (4) When contractors report directly to the Cognizant Secretarial Officer or an Assistant Secretary, ensure that the responsibilities of paragraph 5b (and applicable responsibilities in the specific functional areas contained in Attachment 1) and the requirements of the CRD (Attachment 2) are implemented. - (5) Assist in the resolution of significant worker protection issues and the improvement in cost effectiveness and efficiency of worker protection programs. - (6) Review and be approving authority for exemptions to requirements contained in this Order.
-Approval authority for exemptions to the requirements in this Order may be delegated (except for those exemptions related to OSHA standards imposed on contractors in Attachment 2). - b.
-Heads of Departmental Elements and Heads of Field Elements. - (1) Ensure through the Contracting Officer that contractors implement effective worker protection programs. - (2) Review contractor worker protection program budgets and provide recommendations to the funding official on the appropriateness of the budget request. - (3) Provide contractors with technical direction on and criteria for the development of contractor goals, objectives, and performance measures. - (4) Hold DOE line personnel accountable for providing technical direction to contractors that is consistent with the requirements contained in this Order. - (5) Evaluate the need for and direct the development of formal written agreements between organizations on their sites.
-These agreements shall outline the respective roles, responsibilities, and authorities of each organization as they relate to compliance with DOE worker protection requirements and the resolution of cross-cutting worker protection-related issues.
+Assistant Secretaries. - (1) Ensure that program-specific worker protection goals and objectives are developed and resources are provided. - (2) Ensure that worker protection policies and requirements are effectively implemented. - (3) Develop or participate in recognition programs that encourage the improvement of worker protection programs. - (4) When contractors report directly to the Cognizant Secretarial Officer or an Assistant Secretary, ensure that the responsibilities of paragraph 5b (and applicable responsibilities in the specific functional areas contained in Attachment 1) and the requirements of the CRD (Attachment 2) are implemented. - (5) Assist in the resolution of significant worker protection issues and the improvement in cost effectiveness and efficiency of worker protection programs. - (6) Review and be approving authority for exemptions to requirements contained in this Order.
+Requests for exemptions to all requirements except those exemptions related to OSHA standards imposed on contractors by this Order may be delegated. - b.
+Heads of Departmental Elements and Heads of Field Elements. - (1) Ensure through the Contracting Officer that contractors implement effective worker protection programs. - (2) Review contractor worker protection program budgets and provide recommendations to the funding official on the appropriateness of the budget request.